What is Shingrix?

 A health care provider gives the Shingrix vaccine.
-The vaccine is given as a shot.with Shingrix is usually given as a series of two vaccine shots over a 6-month period.
+The vaccine is given as aninjection. with Shingrix is usually given as a series of two vaccine shots, with an interval between each dose.
 Read any printed information that your health care provider gives you about the Shingrix vaccine.

 Where can I find more information about Shingrix vaccines?

-- Recommendations on the use of Shingrix vaccines in people with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America
+- Recommendations on the use of Shingrix vaccines in people with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Infectious Diseases Society of America.

 - Shingrix research related studies from,